 Enjoy Your Pumpkin

-Now that you’re an expert on keeping a pumpkin fresher longer, figure out how to make a Halloween pumpkin that will delight trick-or-treaters.
-Then, sit back and enjoy a pumpkin latte while everyone else is out buying new pumpkins to replace the rotted ones.
+Now that you’re an expert on keeping a pumpkin fresher longer, all that’s left is for you to decide which jack-o’-lantern design you want to use on your Halloween pumpkin to delight trick-or-treaters.
+Then, sit back and enjoy a pumpkin spice latte while everyone else is out buying new pumpkins to replace their rotted ones.
 And don’t forget to take — and share — pictures to enjoy long after you do part with your pumpkin.